Breast cancer treatment: Staging

-Staging breast cancer is the initial step to help physicians determine the most appropriate course of treatment.
-As of 2016, guidelines incorporated biologic factors, such as tumor grade, cellular proliferation rate, estrogen and progesterone receptor expression, human epidermal growth factor 2 (HER2) expression, and gene expression profiling into the staging system.
-Cancer that has spread beyond the breast and the lymph nodes is classified as Stage IV, or metastatic cancer, and requires mostly systemic treatment.

-The TNM staging system of a cancer is a measurement of the physical extent of the tumor and its spread, where:
+Staging of breast cancer is an important step to help physicians determine the most appropriate course of treatment.
+The TNM staging system, in combination with histopathology, grade and genomic profiling, is used for prognosis and for determining whether additional treatment is warranted.
+The TNM stage of a cancer is a measurement of the physical extent of the tumor and its spread, where: